mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -cc -S .psycologist

-    chatgpt.sh -cc -S..software_programmer
+    chatgpt.sh -cc -S,software_programmer

 This will load the custom prompt or create it if it does not yet exist.
-In the second example, single-shot editing will be skipped after loading prompt _software_programmer_.
+In the second example, single-shot editing will be available after loading prompt _software_programmer_.

 Please note and make sure to backup your important custom prompts!